fi3te/VLToDo/README.md

+# Planned for version 1.2.7
+* Multiple selection in word list
+* Add the possibility to move words between units

 # VLToDo

+* Facilitate the input of complete sentences
 * Replying to notifications: query for translations in notification
 * Check archive for query
 * Rank in query view optional